zeppe-lin/pkgsrc-system/ntfs-3g/README.md

 If you want ordinary users to be able to mount NTFS partitions you'll need to set `mount.ntfs` with the root user ID.

+**NOTE**:
-Note: it is probably unsafe to do this on a computer that needs to be secure !
+It is probably unsafe to do this on a computer that needs to be secure !

     sudo chmod -v 4755 /sbin/mount.ntfs